InnovativeDesign/react-mystery-lab/README.md

 This is a lot of new code.
 Let's break down what we've done here:

 - We've created a method inside of the `ContactForm` component called `onSubmit`.
-We intend it to be an event handler (for the `onsubmit` event), so we have it take an event object in parameters (although we don't use it).
+We intend it to be an event handler (for the `onsubmit` event), so we have it take an event object in parameters.
+- We call `event.preventDefault()` to change the default behavior of what `onsubmit` causes.
+Try removing this line.
+What happens?
-- In this method, we use `fetch` to send an external `POST` request to some endpoint (I defined the behavior of this endpoint beforehand).
+- In the method we define, we use `fetch` to send an external `POST` request to some endpoint (I defined the behavior of this endpoint beforehand).
 - Within this request, we send a String representation of `this.state` (_what is in `this.state`_?
 Your form contents!)
 - If the request succeeds, we parse the response as a JavaScript object with `response.json()` and then we log this object to the console and show an alert dialog to the user (saying "Sent successfully!").
 - If the request fails, we also log the failure response to the console.